-Turkey, stuffing, sweet potato soufflé, some kind of cranberry concoction; family and friends gathered round the table, and a time to return thanks for all the blessings in our lives – that’s what Thanksgiving is all about.
-Well, that and football.
-Actually, forget the overcooked bird, Thanksgiving is mostly about football.
+Turkey, stuffing, sweet potato soufflé, and some kind of cranberry concoction.
+Family and friends gathered round the table, it is a time to give thanks for all the blessings in our lives.

 It started back in the 1800s with those smarty pants colleges on the East Coast having rivalry games on Thanksgiving Day.
 High schools followed suit, often having rivalry or playoff games.
 Pro football has always had a game on Thanksgiving with the Lions and the Cowboys.

-The tradition has expanded to include cross-town classic high school games, college rivalries across the nation, and an extra bonus NFL night game.
-Since no one, except my grandmother, wants to miss out on the fun, cries of “Hutt, Hutt!” can be heard from backyards to neighborhood parks coast to coast.
+The tradition has expanded to include classic high school games, college rivalries, and an extra NFL night game.
+No one wants to miss out on the fun and cries of “Hutt, Hutt!” can be heard from coast to coast.

-Thanksgiving football can divide families, but there’s no reason for that.
+Thanksgiving Day football can divide families, but there’s no reason for that.
 Just wear your favorite jersey to the table and don’t sit next to anyone who might spill gravy in your lap.
-If you’re holding the gravy boat and accidentally drop it down your annoying uncle’s back, well, whoops, that sucker is slippery!

-Football often dictates the time and place of the meal itself.
-Deference is always given to anyone lucky enough to score tickets to a game.
-For the rest of us sorry saps that won’t be anywhere near the live action, forget the fine china, pull out the TV trays.
-If Mama wants everyone at the table, you can make it work.
-There’s no rule against eating green bean casserole at 7 a.m.
+Football dictates the time and place of the meal itself, and deference is always given to anyone lucky enough to score tickets to a game.
+For those not attending the live action – forget the fine china, just pull out the TV trays.

 Whether your family takes their turkey a la TV or pays to watch someone else get their snot knocked, there is so much to look forward to on that fourth Thursday in November.